programminghistorian/jekyll/editor-guidelines.md

 Ensure that the image matches the style of the other images (it should be a book image, not a photograph), is at least 200 pixels in both dimensions, and is not copyright restricted.
 Make sure the image is not offensive, and keeping with our [Commitment to Diversity](http://programminghistorian.org/posts/PH-commitment-to-diversity) try to find something that does not perpetuate stereotypes or send a subtle message about maleness and whiteness.

 Save the original image.
-The filename should be the same as the corresponding lesson’s URL slug with `-original` at the end, and the filetype should be `.png`.
+The filename should be the same as the corresponding lesson’s URL slug with `-original` at the end, and the filetype must be `.png`.
 For example, the lesson “Cleaning Data with OpenRefine” has the URL slug `cleaning-data-with-openrefine`, so its original lesson image filename should be `cleaning-data-with-openrefine-original.png`.

 Then, create a new copy of the image.
 Crop it to a square without removing any important features.
 Change the dimensions to 200x200 pixels.
 Convert the image to grayscale.
 Perform any adjustments necessary to make it conform to the other lesson images, such as lightening or darkening it, or altering the contrast.
-Save this new image as the lesson’s URL slug.
+Save this new image as the lesson’s URL slug; again, **the file format must be png**.
 In our previous example, the filename would be `cleaning-data-with-openrefine.png`.

 Upload the original image to the [gallery/originals](https://github.com/programminghistorian/jekyll/tree/gh-pages/gallery/originals) folder, and upload the edited image to the [gallery](https://github.com/programminghistorian/jekyll/tree/gh-pages/gallery) folder.